Octopus Energy has launched a nifty new tool which tells you just how much your bills could shift after changing your direct debit.

-Many energy customers have complained of higher direct debits despite using less energy in the warmer months.
+Many energy customers have complained of higher direct debits despite using less renewable energy in the warmer months.

 Now Octopus has created a balance forecast tool.
 It works out what your overall balance will be based on different monthly direct debit amounts.

 It also explains why the company sets the direct debits it does.